Kettlebell swings and rowing machines belong to the same family. (They are both hip-hinge movements.)

 - We used an ergometer as the cardio equipment.
-This way, she was able not only to train her upper body but also the lower body, without having knee pain.
+This way, she was able not only to train her upper body but also her lower body, without having knee pain.

-- Because it’s a hip hinge movement, most of the force is generated by the hips, and pull from the shoulder.
+- Because it’s a hip hinge movement, most of the force is generated by the hips and pulls from the shoulder.

 Indoor rowing is an excellent way to work on cardiovascular fitness.
-With having a wide range of training types to choose from, regardless of your fitness level, every one can clearly benefit from it.
+With a wide range of training types to choose from, regardless of your fitness level, everyone can clearly benefit from it.

 Benefits of kettlebell swings

-This means, there is much more data available from studies for indoor rowing comparing to the kettlebells.
+This means, there is much more data available from studies for indoor rowing compared to kettlebells.

 That’s why most of the data is based on practical knowledge, anecdotal reports, and common sense, rather than on scientific evidence.